raspberrypilearning/turtle-tracker/en/step_5.md

 ![Screenshot of the Turtle 3 lists on stage](images/turtle-3-lists-on-stage.png)

-These lists are **For this sprite only** and contain different data to the lists you created for the **Turtle 2** sprite.
+These lists are **For this sprite only**, they contain different data to the lists you created for the **Turtle 2** sprite.

 You can see the x and y coordinates on the Stage.
-These are based on the real movements of a sea turtle and have been turned into Scratch coordinates that work with the Poilão Island backdrop.
+These are based on the real movements of a sea turtle and have been turned into Scratch coordinates that work with the **Poilão Island** backdrop.

 When you have seen the coordinates, you can uncheck the boxes to hide them.